tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 Wow, that's a lot of iteration combinators!
 Is there anything we can do to simplify dealing with this menagerie?
-Well, I have frequently been impressed by Haskell's ability to generalise seemingly disparate concepts, and in so doing simplify them.
+Well, I have frequently been impressed by Haskell's ability to generalise seemingly disparate concepts and, in so doing, simplify them.
 The case of fold combinators is no exception: they can all be rewritten in terms of `for_`; that is, `for_` generalises every fold combinator!
 The reason is that folds over any container (or more accurately, any instance of